Operations research: Second World War

 Operational research doubled the on-target bomb rate of B-29s bombing Japan from the Marianas Islands by increasing the training ratio from 4 to 10 percent of flying hours; revealed that wolf-packs of three United States submarines were the most effective number to enable all members of the pack to engage targets discovered on their individual patrol stations; revealed that glossy enamel paint was more effective camouflage for night fighters than conventional dull camouflage paint finish, and a smooth paint finish increased airspeed by reducing skin friction.

 On land, the operational research sections of the Army Operational Research Group (AORG) of the Ministry of Supply (MoS) were landed in Normandy in 1944, and they followed British forces in the advance across Europe.
 They analyzed, among other topics, the effectiveness of artillery, aerial bombing and anti-tank shooting.

 After World War II

-In 1947 under the auspices of the British Association, a symposium was organized in Dundee.
-In his opening address, Watson-Watts offered a definition of the aims of OR:
+In 1947, under the auspices of the British Association, a symposium was organized in Dundee.
+In his opening address, Watson-Watt offered a definition of the aims of OR: